It's been a year - why hasn't Nissan collapsed yet?

 It appears you want some text translated from Chinese to English

-[PCauto] A year ago, Nissan internally assessed that if its business conditions did not improve, its cash flow would only be able to support operations for about another year.
+[PCauto] A year ago, Nissan internally assessed that, without a turnaround in its business conditions, its cash flow would only be sufficient to sustain operations for about another year.

-As 2026 begins, a year has passed, and Nissan has yet to experience a turnaround.
-Its cooperation talks with Honda have broken down, global sales continue to decline, and profitability has not recovered.
-By the end of 2025, Nissan sold its global headquarters in Yokohama to help restore its cash flow.
+As 2026 begins, a year has passed with no turnaround in sight for Nissan.
+Its cooperation talks with Honda have collapsed, global sales continue to slide, and profitability remains elusive.
+To bolster its cash position, Nissan sold its global headquarters in Yokohama by the end of 2025.

 but I see there isn't any Chinese content in the text you shared—it's entirely in English.
 If you still have a piece of Chinese text you'd like translated while preserving HTML tags